kyle-botify/botify-looker-ml/README.md

 ## How to implement this Block

 Connect the database of your choosing to your Looker account.
-Contact your CSM for more information on what data the dashboard uses by default, and which data from the Botify platform can be added.
+Contact your CSM for more information on automating the export of Botify data to your database of choice.
+Use the file bql.json to get an idea of what data the dashboard uses by default, and which data from the Botify platform can be added.
+Feel free to work with your Botify account team on adding or removing datapoints to the export.

 Download the LookML files and drag them into your LookML project, or copy and paste the text.

 Rename the connection name in the model file with your own.
 All the table names need to be updated to your table names as well.
 If you decided to rename the filenames of explore, model name and view, then please make sure to update all mentions within the other files, else this will result in errors.